sunvc/NoLet/README.EN.md

 </p>

 # BravoPapa
-### An application designed for the iOS platform that allows you to push custom notifications to your Apple devices.
+### A cross-platform notification app that lets you push custom notifications to your Apple and HarmonyOS devices (iPhone / iPad / HarmonyOS).

 <table>
   <tr>